AFM-SPM/TopoStats/contributing.md

 You are advised to make a draft pull request as soon as you start work so nobody else ends up working on the same thing.

+## Software Architecture

+`topostats` is currently arranged as a Python module in the `topostats/` folder.
+Other scripts in this repository are not currently considered core elements of `topostats` apart from `Plotting.py`.

+Currently the `topostats` module consists of:

+* `default_config.ini` The default config file.
+* `dnatracing.py`
+* `pygwytracing.py` The "main" routine.
+* `tracingfuncs.py`

+The current working plan is to move to a more modular architecture with new (and existing) functionality being grouped by theme within files.
+We expect to add such files as:

+* `filters.py` Raster image filters (e.g. Gaussian blur).
+* `morphology.py` Morphological operations (e.g. identify connected components).
+* `curves.py` Operations on vectorised "1D" shapes (e.g. determine curvature).
+* `io.py` Input and output (e.g. load proprietory AFM data formats).

+These can then be called by a "main" routine that performs batch analysis, and functions within them tested in isolation using `pytest` and reused in arbitrary contexts.

+Object oriented approaches will be used where appropriate, but not seen as inherently superior to "functional" approaches which can be easier to maintain.
+Existing object orientation will be reviewed with this in mind.

 ## Coding Style

 * [ ] There is no coding style.